joshua-lee-sf/mastermindLI/README.md

 };
 ```

-For the single player aspect of the game, I used regular HTTP methods / requests and their protocols.
+For the single player aspect of the game, I used regular HTTP methods / requests.
 Users would send a request and the server would send a response.
 The client would then display information depending on what the response was.

 Here is a request function to the server.
 ```js